-Officer Function Chief Finance Officer Management and administration of the Local (Section 151 Officer) Government Pension Scheme (Further delegations to Authority to maintain West Northamptonshire Council's Head of Pensions can responsibility for the management and administration of the be found in the Local Government Pension Scheme Regulations with regard administering authority's to overriding legislation and guidance including statutory discretions or within guidance, including the exercise of the administering individual policy or authority's discretions. strategy documents Membership of the ACCESS Asset Pool Section 151 published on the Officers Group Pension Fund's website In relation to the Joint Committee (JC), a s102 committee of as approved by the the Local Government Act 1972, of the ACCESS Asset Pool, Pension Committee). the Section151 Officer shall be bound by the terms of reference for the Section 151 Officer Group as detailed in the Inter-Authority Agreement:
+Officer Function Chief Finance Officer Management and administration of the Local (Section 151 Officer) Government Pension Scheme (Further delegations to Authority to maintain West Northamptonshire Council's Head of Pensions can responsibility for the management and administration of the be found in the Local Government Pension Scheme Regulations with regard administering authority's to overriding legislation and guidance including statutory discretions or within guidance, including the exercise of the administering individual policy or authority's discretions. strategy documents Membership of the ACCESS Asset Pool Section 151 published on the Officers Group Pension Fund's website In relation to the Joint Committee (JC), a s102 committee of as approved by the the Local Government Act 1972, of the ACCESS Asset Pool, Pension Committee). the Section151 Officer shall be bound by the terms of

-Part 1 - Governing Principles

-The Section 151 Officers will co-operate to support the activities of the Pool in providing advice to or in consultation with the JC and they shall always act in line with the Governing Principle and Principles of Collaboration as set out in the Inter-Authority Agreement except to the extent that it is inconsistent with the discharge of their personal statutory duties.

-Part 2 - Functions in relation to the Pool

-In response to decisions made by the JC, the Section 151 Officers shall (in addition and without prejudice to their existing statutory responsibilities in relation to the proper administration of the financial affairs of their own Councils) ensure the appropriate resourcing, support, advice and facilitation to the JC including, without limitation, in the following ways:

-Discharging Section 151 Officer Functions

-- Staffing and Resourcing: in relation to the provision of staff and resources to assist the JC in the exercise of its functions under this Agreement. - Cost Sharing: in accordance with any local arrangements within their Councils, ensuring that their Councils' share of costs is provided to the relevant parties, whether under the business plan, budget or otherwise under Schedule 5 from time to time. - Pool Aligned Assets: providing the JC, the ASU (ACCESS Support Unit) and any other relevant staff resources with such support as is reasonably required to engage with Pool Aligned Assets Providers.

-Advising the Joint Committee

-- Budget and Business Planning: making recommendations to the JC on budget and business plan matters, following input from the ASU in accordance with Schedule 5 of the Inter-Authority Agreement (Cost Sharing). - Reviewing and advising on budget variations throughout each financial year.
+- familie - Oration 454 Officer Oracum and detailed in the reference for the Section 151 Officer Group as detailed in the Inter-Authority Agreement: Governing Principles Section 151 Officers will co-operate to support the ities of the Pool in providing advice to or in cons ultation with the JC and they shall always act in line with with the Governing Principle and Principles of Colla boration as set out in the Inter-Authority Agreement exce pt to the extent that it is inconsistent with the disch narge of their personal statutory duties.
+Part 2 - Functions in relation to the Pool • In res sponse to decisions made by the JC, the Section 151 Offic ers shall (in addition and without prejudice to their exist ing statutory responsibilities in relation to the proper admi nistration of the financial affairs of their own Cour ncils) ensure the appropriate resourcing, support, e and facilitation to the JC including, without ation, in the following ways: Disc harging Section 151 Officer Functions 0 provision of staff and resources to assist the JC in the exercise of its functions under this Agreement.
+0 arrangements within their Councils, ensuring that their Councils' share of costs is provided to the relevant parties, whether under the business plan, budget or otherwise under Schedule 5 from time to time.
+0 (ACCESS Support Unit) and any other relevant staff resources with such support as is reasonably required to engage with Pool Aligned Assets Providers.
+Advi Advising the Joint Committee 0 Budget and Business Planning: making recommendations to the JC on budget and business plan matters, following input from the ASU in accordance with Schedule 5 of the Inter- Authority Agreement (Cost Sharing).
+0 5 5 5 throughout each financial year.

-- Risk and Performance: advising the JC on the identification of, and mitigation of any risk to the operation or success of the Pool.
+0 Risk and Performance: advising the JC on the

+identification of, and mitigation of any risk to the

+operation or success of the Pool.

-- Host Authority and Procurement Lead
+0 Host Authority and Procurement Lead

 Authority Roles: making recommendations to the

 JC regarding the Host Authority and Procurement

 Lead Authority roles from time to time as

 necessary.

-- Amendments to the Inter-Authority Agreement:
+0 Amendments to the Inter-Authority Agreement:

 reviewing, in consultation with their respective

 Councils' Monitoring Officers, any material

 changes to the Inter-Authority Agreement, in

 accordance with provisions of clause 11 of the

 Inter-Authority Agreement (Variation of

 Agreement).